Australian Entertainment: TV Broadcasters Driving The Future of Television

 The Relevance of a Good Content

-TV networks invested in making new original series, utilising homegrown contents, boosting digital back catalogues, and debuted most-watched primetime TV shows on their digital channels.
+TV networks invested in making new original series, utilising homegrown content, boosting digital back catalogues, and debuted most-watched primetime TV shows on their digital channels.
 Additionally, the live real-time airing of TV shows and broadcasting are now the new norm in the TV industry.
 This drastic and demanded shift to the internet delivers content to engage audiences and fuel the adaptation of BVOD or Broadcast Video on Demand.
 The TV industry is paving its way online not only to promote binge-watching but also to measure new viewing behaviours.
 All these are substantially triggered by the lockdown where everyone is required to stay at home.
 Thus, content creation magnified the connection of the audience to TV viewing, while the shift in BVOD is also accelerating.

 The Significance of Programmatic BVOD to Marketers